mhannum72/mylunch/README.md

 todo
 ====

+* For the links below the carousel: put a direct reference to the into the carousel itself .. maybe generalize it a bit.

+* The carousel implementation is a bit of a problem: putting all of the pictures in a list means that the browser will wait for all of them to load before displaying it.
+New design: the original carousel will only have a single li picture, and will add the others AFTER the page loads.

 * Maybe make rotatetopicture a general purpose thing?
 Not sure if i'll use it but this is not a terrible idea.